distantcam/windty/README.md

 # windty 🌬️

-Windty is a basic template using 11ty and Tailwind.
+Windty is a basic template using 11ty and Tailwind, and deploys to github pages.

 ## How to use
 1. [Create a new repo from windty’s template](https://github.com/distantcam/windty/generate), or [clone this one](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)